How Might a Capital Gains Tax Increase Affect the Sale of Your Business?

 However, this is an excellent time to proactively model out how different scenarios could affect the potential sale or purchase of a business.
 Test out the potential impact of various capital gain tax rates on the sale of your business.
 If you need to make a certain dollar amount on the sale in order to fund your retirement, look at the positive impact of growth over the next few years compared against the increased cost of various tax rates.
 By focusing on your long-term objectives while proactively preparing in the present, you can best set yourself up for success when it is time to sell.

-If you would like to learn more about planning for the transfer of your business and modeling out the impact of different capital gain scenarios, please contact your KSM advisor or fill out this form.
+If you would like to learn more about planning for the transfer of your business and modeling out the impact of different capital gain scenarios, please contact your KSM advisor or complete this form.

 Keeping you updated on COVID-19 and its impact on businesses and individuals.